ICER (file format): When should one use ICER or ICER-3D

-ICER 3D
+ICER-3D

-Error-containment segments in ICER-3D are defined spatially (in the wavelet transform domain) similarly to JPEG 2000.
+ICER-3D is a compressor for hyperspectral images.
+Error-containment segments in ICER-3D are defined spatially (in the wavelet transform domain), similarly to JPEG 2000.
 The wavelet-transformed data are partitioned in much the same way as in ICER, except that in ICER-3D the segments extend through all spectral bands.
 Error-containment segments in ICER and ICER-3D are defined using an unmodified form of the ICER rectangle partitioning algorithm.

 In ICER-3D, contexts are defined based on two neighboring coefficients in the spectral dimension and no neighboring coefficients in the same spatial plane.
 This contrasts with the context modeling scheme used by ICER, which makes use of previously encoded information from spatially neighboring coefficients.